haivan7/CPTS-cheatsheet/README.md

 # Dumps information about any system accounts that are being used as service accounts.
 wmic sysaccount list /format:list

+(Net Commands)

+# Display domain password & lockout policy
+net accounts /domain

+# List all users in the current domain
+net user /domain

+# Get detailed information for a specific domain user
+net user <username> /domain

+# List all groups in the current domain
+net group /domain

+# List all members of the Domain Admins group
+net group "Domain Admins" /domain

+# List all computers joined to the domain
+net group "domain computers" /domain

+# List all Domain Controllers in the network
+net group "Domain Controllers" /domain

+# Information about password requirements
+net accounts

+# Check local groups on the current host
+net localgroup

+# Check current shares
+net share
+# List members of the local Administrators group
+net localgroup administrators

+# View all available shared resources on the domain
+net view /domain

+# List shares available on a specific remote computer
+net view \\<computername> /all

+# Mount a network share to a local drive letter
+net use x: \\<computername>\<sharename>

+(Dsquery Commands)

+# List all users in the current domain (DN format)
+dsquery user

+# List all computers joined to the domain
+dsquery computer

+# List all objects in a specific path (Wildcard search)
+dsquery * "CN=Users,DC=INLANEFREIGHT,DC=LOCAL"

+# Find accounts that do not require a password (UAC flag 32)
+dsquery * -filter "(&(objectCategory=person)(objectClass=user)(userAccountControl:1.2.840.113556.1.4.803:=32))" -attr distinguishedName userAccountControl

+# Find all Domain Controllers (UAC flag 8192)
+dsquery * -filter "(userAccountControl:1.2.840.113556.1.4.803:=8192)" -attr sAMAccountName

+# Find users inactive for more than 4 weeks
+dsquery user -inactive 4

+# Find disabled user accounts
+dsquery user -disabled
 ```
 ##### Kerberoasting
 ```